cernbox/reva-plugins/eosprojects/README.md

 # EOSProjects plugin

+This plugin is deprecated and will be dropped soon.
 The EOSProjects service is an HTTP plugin for reva that keeps an index of which projects a user is part of.

 ## Configuration